Zygopetalum Orchid Indoor Care, Propagation, Growing Problems with Solutions

 For lush growth and regular blooms, water Zygopetalum Orchids thoroughly during the growing period and allow the soil to dry out between waterings.

 Use tepid, chlorine-free water as the orchid is sensitive to chlorine and other chemicals dissolved in water.
+Avoid wetting the foliage as it can lead to fungal diseases.

-Zygopetalum Orchids are more tolerant of dry soil conditions due to the presence of pseudobulbs and their thick leaves.
+Zygopetalum Orchids like Vanda Orchids are tolerant of dry soil conditions due to the presence of pseudobulbs and their thick leaves.
+As such take care not to overwater the orchid as it may begin to rot.

 Temperature and Humidity

 Do not mist the leaves as it can lead to fungal diseases.
 Occasionally clean the leaves by damp-wiping with a soft cloth.
+Make sure that there is good air circulation as the orchid cannot tolerate hot and stuffy conditions.

 Fertilizer

-Stop feeding during the cold season as growth is minimal at this time.
+Feed Zygopetalum Orchids every 2 weeks during the growing season with an orchid's fertilizer as per the manufacturer's instructions.
+Stop feeding in the cold season as growth is minimal at this time.
 Do not feed an orchid that is in flower.

 It is better to err on the side of underfeeding than overfeeding as overfeeding may result in loss of roots thus death of the orchid.
+If you overfeed the orchid, it can also lead to vegetative growth instead of flower production.

 Potting Mix

 The best potting mix for Zygopetalum Orchid should be rich in organic matter, loose, free-draining bark soil to prevent it from getting soggy while providing the required nutrients.
+Orchid potting mixes are ideal this orchid.

 Repotting

+Zygopetalum Orchids bloom best when they are pot-bound.
+Repot only when growth begins to suffer.
 Repot when the orchid has outgrown its pot and the new growth reaches out over the edge of the pot or when the soil has broken down completely.

+Basically repotting a Zygopetalum Orchid every 2-3 years should be adequate.
 Repot it only when new growth begins, shortly after blooming is over.
 Do not repot an orchid that is in flower as it may shorten the flowering season.

 Use a pot with proper drainage holes or slits as the roots need good air circulation.
 The pot should be only 1 size larger than the current one.
-Check out these Ceramic Orchid Pots with a free Slotted Orchid Pot Liner on Amazon.
+When repotting, shake off excess soil and trim off any dried and shrivelled pseudobulbs.
+The large orchids can be divided to propagate new plants.
+Take a look at these ceramic orchid pots with a free slotted orchid pot liner on Amazon.

 Pruning

 Pruning Zygopetalum Orchid is easy.
 Remove dead and diseased leaves by cutting them at the base with sharp scissors or a knife.
-When flowering is over, cut the flower stalk 1 in. above the 3rd node from the bottom.
+When flowering is over, cut the flower stalk 1 inch above the 3rd node from the bottom.

 Propagation